feathery-org/slate/source/index.html.md

 }
 ```

-Create an access link that opens one specific submission of one form.
-An access link may expire after a set time, work on a single device only, or both.
+Create a one-time link that opens one specific submission of one form.
+A one-time link may expire after a set time, work on a single device only, or both.

+A link that only expires, created with `single_use` left `false`, is still a one-time link as far as this API is concerned.
+The name covers both controls, and `single_use` is what restricts a link to one device.

 The link is returned as a ready-to-send `url`.
 Distribute it however you like, for example from a form rule that emails it to the next person in a workflow.